bexcoding/portfolio/README.md

      - [ ] Start folder and readme for ciphers
      - [ ] Create reverse cipher
      - [ ] Create caesar cipher

+Books:
+- [ ] Beyond the Basic Stuff with Python by Al Sweigart
+- [ ] Cracking Codes with Python by Al Sweigart

 Software:
 - [ ] Learning basics of Doom Emacs